mze-runner/amn-express/README.md

     next(); // this is mandatory to call next once middleware done it's job }

-// In case you do not need to send an empty body to the client, you can simply call amn.res.empty amn.res.empty(res); // return to client empty body and status 201
+// In case you have nothing to send back to client, you can simply call amn.res.empty amn.res.empty(res); // return to client empty body and status 204 (no content)
 ```

 Eventually, your middleware chain may look at the example below.